 Weston: 547 (104)

 (First number is lab-confirmed cases; second is probable cases.
 Probable cases had positive antigen tests or are close contacts of lab-confirmed cases with COVID-19 symptoms).

-As of Thursday, there are no COVID-19 patients hospitalized at Washakie Medical Center.
-According to the WDH there are 2 COVID patients at Powell Valley Healthcare, 8 at Cody Regional, no patients in Hot Springs, none at South Big Horn County Hospital and one at North Big Horn Hospital.
+As of Wednesday, there are no COVID-19 patients hospitalized at Washakie Medical Center.
+According to the WDH there are no COVID patients at Powell Valley Healthcare, 2 at Cody Regional, no patients in Hot Springs, none at South Big Horn County Hospital and 2 at North Big Horn Hospital.

 Learn more about coronavirus disease 2019 from the Centers from Disease Control and Prevention (CDC)

 (CDC information includes prevention strategies, case counts, frequently asked questions and answers, travel guidance.)